-We will take the example of Kondwani, used for Module D (Page 17 of this manual, Examples 2 and 3).
-As you may recall, he had two plots:
+We will take the example of Kondwani, used for Module D. As you may recall, he had two plots:

 - On the first plot, he planted oriental/burley tobacco.
 He applied an oxcart of manure on this plot, and applied inorganic fertilizer twice, once in January and once in February.
 He used one 50 KG bag of Chitowe for each application. - On the second plot, he cultivated hybrid maize.
 He made one application of inorganic fertilizer on this plot in January.
 He mixed 30 KGs Chitowe with 10 KGs of D-Compound.
 In addition, he used 10 kilograms of fumigant along with a litre of insecticide.